Shenandoah Valley Regional Airport: Additions and renovations

 In 1991 a $900,000 renovation project was completed.
 The commuter terminal was enlarged by 4000 sqft and lounge space, secure areas, and concession areas were added.

 In 1993 Shenandoah Valley Regional Airport Commission closed its 25-year-old aircraft maintenance shop because it was barely breaking even.
 The Commission decided that a private company, Classic Aviation Services Inc., would provide aircraft maintenance services at the airport.

 In 1996 the airport completed a $2 million project to enlarge public-use areas of the terminal, add an observation area, expand the apron, and add new hangars.

 A regional visitor information center was added to the airport in 1996.

-Transportation Security Administration took over security screening at the airport in August 2002.
+The Transportation Security Administration took over security screening at the airport in August 2002.

 In September 2003 the airport was awarded a $100,000 federal grant to add on-demand ground transportation within Rockingham County and Augusta County.

 Free bus service between the airport and Harrisonburg, Staunton, and Waynesboro began in March 2004.
 Bus stops included James Madison University, Eastern Mennonite University, and a Courtyard by Marriott in Harrisonburg.

 The airport was awarded a $4.6 million federal grant to repair its runways in May 2004.
 A $2.9 million federal grant to repair the airport's taxiway was awarded in July 2005.

 The airport repaired its transient aircraft aprons with a $1.2 million federal grant in 2009.

-The airport completed a $2 million project to add seating and lobby space for passengers, add space for security inspectors, add modern restrooms compliant with the Americans With Disabilities Act, replace its 50-year-old new mechanical and utility systems.
+The airport completed a $2 million project to add seating and lobby space for passengers, add space for security inspectors, add modern restrooms compliant with the Americans With Disabilities Act, and replace its 50-year-old mechanical and utility systems.

 The airport received a $1.6 million federal grant to buy two snow removal vehicles and an airport fire-rescue vehicle in August 2016.